 - In the English alphabet, D comes before H; therefore, type 1 is for DKA and type 2 is for HHNS.

 - Between DKA and HHNS, which one has lower glucose?
-In reference to #1, since DKA came first, it has the lesser glucose level.
+In reference to #1, since DKA came first, it has a lesser glucose level.
 HHNS, on the other hand, can even reach 300 mg/dl and above.